How to play poker? What are the different types of poker?

 - All the players are given four cards.
 And the players to the left of big blind can call, raise, or fold.

-- Other players can draw (there are 3 rounds of draws, each round is followed by a betting round).
+- Other players can draw (there are 3 rounds of draws, a betting round follows each round).

 - You can discard all four cards or none at all.

-- When a showdown is reached, the player with the lowest hand wins.
+- When a showdown is reached, the player with the lowest hand succeeds.

 If you know how to play 2-7 Triple Draw poker, you would have little difficulty understanding Badugi.